MOD-Magazine/MOD-Magazine/CONTRIBUTING.md

 Each (usually monthly) issue of the magazine contains several different sections (which are not necessarily physically divided):

 - Reviews
-- New content/things to look out for
+- New content/things to look out for ('Mods of the Month')
 - Long form articles
 - News